Dallinger/Dallinger/docs/Developing-Wallace-(setup-guide).md

 ```
 If you do not have Python 2.7 installed, you can install it from the [Python website](https://www.python.org/downloads/).

-Or, if you use Homebrew:
+Or, if you use Homebrew (if you use Anaconda, install using `conda`, not Homebrew):
 ```
 brew install python
 ```